 7 Cheap toys that’d make your kids smarter

 We often spend fortunes to buy gifts for our kids and in a way try to show how much we love them.
 This is, however, nothing but lunacy.
-Undoubtedly the stuff you buy for your kids are great, but sometimes you can strengthen your kids’ intellect with some awesome DIY toys.
+Undoubtedly the stuff you buy for your kids is great, but sometimes you can strengthen your kids’ intellect with some awesome DIY toys.
 Spending what is needed is always good and frugality is such a lesson that you can teach your kids at any age.

 2) Memory game: It’s very easy to build a DIY memory game for your kid depending on the age.
-Here is one where you’d need some wooden disks (that you could get at most craft stores) and few cutout shapes of paper or any material.
+Here is one where you’d need some wooden disks (that you could get at most craft stores) and a few cut-out shapes of paper or any material.
 Adhere the shapes to the woods and have fun with your kids.

 3) Felt board: Felt boards are something that I personally love very much.
 Here is a very good idea to make a felt board on your own, which is both very easy and inexpensive and can be done in just 15 minutes.
 Cut a piece of felt.
-Make sure it’s a bit larger than a cork board.
-Once you’ve shaped it perfectly, attach it onto the board using adhesive.
+Make sure it’s a bit larger than a corkboard.
+Once you’ve shaped it perfectly, attach it to the board using adhesive.
 Now you can use different homemade shapes of felt to explore a variety of subjects.

 4) Alphabet board: I love this alphabet board very much.
 It can serve as a great play area for our younger ones, a menu planner, organization center – whatever you want.
 Get a pair of chalk-friendly magnet board sheets that could fit in your stainless steel fridge doors.
-Next get some magnet letter sets and you are done.
+Next, get some magnet letter sets, and you are done.